 Most people think brushing your teeth twice daily is enough to keep your oral hygiene healthy.
 For sure, dental flossing is not part of it.
 But did you know that every time you skip flossing, there is a plaque buildup between your teeth and gum line?
 So understanding the importance of flossing plays a crucial part in your dental routine.
+Here are some tips on how to floss correctly.

 What are the Benefits of Dental Flossing?